RustCrypto/signatures/ecdsa/README.md

   generic, interoperable way by leveraging [`ecdsa::Signature`] with the [`signature::Signer`] and [`signature::Verifier`] traits.

+## ⚠️ Security Warning

+The ECDSA implementation contained in this crate has never been independently audited for security!

+This crate contains a generic implementation of ECDSA which must be instantiated using a separate crate providing a concrete implementation of arithmetic for a particular curve.
+It's possible timing variability can exist in concrete curve implementations, and thus this crate's security can only be properly assessed for a specific elliptic curve.

+USE AT YOUR OWN RISK!

 ## Minimum Supported Rust Version

 This crate requires **Rust 1.57** at a minimum.